sergiocarracedo/blog/content/blog/2024/2024-05-18-hexagonal-architecture-frontend/index.md

 ## Summarizing

-The hexagonal architecture, the repository pattern, and the dependency injection are very powerful tools that allow us to create decoupled software that works in independent pieces loosely coupled that can be easily changed and makes the maintaince simplier.
+The hexagonal architecture, the repository pattern, and the dependency injection are very powerful tools that allow us to create decoupled software that works in independent pieces loosely coupled that can be easily changed and make the maintenance simpler.

+Those pieces should define a contract for the actions (execute a method) and for the returned data, should not uses in other places, for example is a bad practice to pass the filters directly to the repository implementation and use them as is in the http request because you ara coupling your application code to the backend as we see in the example when we map the filter values

-As you can see in the example, we can change the backend in any moment, its just to change the repo implementation we inject into the usecase without changing anything else.
+As you can see in the example, we can change the backend at any moment, it's just to change the repo implementation we inject into the use case without changing anything else.

-Obviously this will work only if all the different backend returns the same business concepts, if not we are taking about different domain's model and we need to create different ports and adapters for each one.
+This will work only if all the different backend returns the same business concepts, if not we are talking about different domain models and we need to create different ports and adapters for each one.

+Achieve that can require time and knowledge of the domain and the business rules, but the benefits are worth it.